HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 {{ figure_markup(
   image="ecommerce-median-page-kilobytes-by-type.png",
   caption="Median page kilobytes by type.", description="A bar chart showing a kilobytes per page for file type in decreasing order for the median page.
-Video is 3,195 KB on desktop and 2,676 KB on mobile, images are 1,360 KB and 1,276 KB respectiely, scripts are 689 KB and 651 KB respectively, css 112 and 111, fonts 167 and 134, and html 40 and 39.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=575990763&format=interactive", sheets_gid="738651000", sql_file="pagestats_percentile_bydevice_format.sql"
+Video is 3,195 KB on desktop and 2,676 KB on mobile, images are 1,360 KB and 1,276 KB respectively, scripts are 689 KB and 651 KB respectively, css 112 and 111, fonts 167 and 134, and html 40 and 39.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=575990763&format=interactive", sheets_gid="738651000", sql_file="pagestats_percentile_bydevice_format.sql"